6 Reasons Plaintiffs Get Denied for Pre-Settlement Funding

 Access to Legal Funding is Based on the Merits of Your Legal Claim

-Pre-settlement legal funding helps plaintiffs involved in pending personal injury cases to meet expenses and medical bills while they wait for compensation.
+Pre-settlement legal funding helps plaintiffs involved in pending personal injury cases meet expenses and medical bills while they wait for compensation.
 Unfortunately, while this sort of funding can be a valuable lifeline for injured plaintiffs, not all applicants qualify.
-It is always stressful if you are denied any financial funding request, and pre-settlement funding is no exception.
+It is always stressful if you are denied a funding request, and pre-settlement funding is no exception.

 When you are shopping for financial products like auto loans, variables like employment status and credit score can cause your application to be denied.
-With pre-settlement cash advances neither employment nor credit history are a factor.
+With pre-settlement cash advances, neither employment nor credit history is a factor.
 Instead, qualification depends only on the quality of your case.

 Many personal injury cases leave plaintiffs with severe, long-term disabilities.
-Often, this complicates meeting household expenses, while at the same time leading to increased medical expenses.
+Often, this complicates meeting household expenses while leading to increased medical expenses.

-While litigation can ultimately get you the compensation you deserve, things can become tight financially during the long pendency period common to most personal injury cases.
+While litigation can ultimately get you the compensation you deserve, finances can become tight during the long pendency period common to most personal injury cases.

-For many people, taking legal action is not familiar territory, and some people are even discouraged from pursuing a personal injury claim due to their limited financial reach.
+For many people, taking legal action is unfamiliar territory, and some are even discouraged from pursuing a personal injury claim due to their limited financial reach.

-In most cases, you will be contacted with a contract for a cash advance within a few days, but there are some situations in which plaintiffs are outright denied funding.
-The reasons for denial of funding can be specific or general, and we’ll outline the 6 most common of these reasons for denied funding today.
+In most cases, you will be contacted with a contract for a cash advance typically within a few days, but there are some situations in which plaintiffs are outright denied funding.
+The reasons for denial can be specific or general, and we’ll outline the six most common reasons today.

 To qualify for lawsuit funding, you must be represented by a lawyer.
 Even if you have a strong case, your chances of successfully applying for pre-settlement funding will be minimal if you have not retained an attorney.

-So, if you feel you can represent yourself in your personal injury claim, be prepared for this decision to impact any application for a lawsuit loan.
+So, if you feel you can represent yourself in your personal injury claim, be prepared for this decision to impact your application for a lawsuit loan.

-Beyond this, your application may be denied if your lawyer fails to submit all of the requested documentation pertaining to your case.
+Beyond this, your application may be denied if your lawyer fails to submit all requested documentation pertaining to your case.

-If your attorney neglects to sign the contract, your funding is liable to be denied.
+If your attorney neglects to sign the contract, your funding will likely be denied.

 You Have Hit the Limit for Available Funding